Patricia Kopatchinskaja Plays Beethoven

 Michael Hersch ©2015

-The concerto starts with a quintessential Beethoven theme: a single note, D, struck five consecutive times by the timpanist.
-This modest tapping motif proves to be the backbone of the substantial first movement, an outcome typical of Beethoven’s “middle period,” when he mastered the art of distilling musical ingredients down to their purest essence.
-One exceptionally refined moment comes just after the first movement cadenza, when the violin offers a guileless melody over a naked accompaniment of pizzicato strings.
+The Violin Concerto starts with a quintessential Beethoven theme: a single note, D, struck five consecutive times by the timpanist.
+This modest tapping motive proves to be the backbone of the substantial first movement, an outcome typical of Beethoven’s “middle period,” when he mastered the art of distilling musical ingredients down to their purest essence.
+One exceptionally refined moment comes just after the first movement cadenza, when the violin offers a guileless melody over a naked accompaniment of plucked strings.

 Learn more about Patricia Kopatchinskaja's unique interpretation of Beethoven's Violin Concerto through this insightful essay by the musician herself.